Joseph is an IT nerd who enjoys playing mobile games while tinkering with computers.

 Gear: Leech OR Ultimate Power & Defense

 Sakura has arguably one of the best skills in the entire game with her ultimate, "Resplendent Meteor."
 This skill attacks her current target and a random enemy and silences them for eight seconds.
 This means that those targets can't use their ultimate skills for the duration of the silence.
 When you max this skill out at level three, she attacks an additional random target.
 This makes her perfect for The Big Three as there are only ever at most three targets.

 Her passive, "Her Highness," when you max it out at level three, supports all allies and boosts their attack by 45% for 20 seconds at the start of each battle.

 She doesn't offer any real healing outside her special skill, "Keep It Up!," that heals a random ally every three seconds.
 So keep that in mind when using her.
 You may need to equip your other figures with Leech sets.

 Gear: Initial Energy OR Support Bonus & Defense

-Gear: Ultimate Power & Crit.
+Gear: Leech & Crit.
 Damage OR Crit.
-Chance
+Chance OR Defense

-Even though Ember is technically from the Snow-A brand, she is still useable in the Tenma Big Three.
+Yuina is from the Snow-A brand, but she can still be used in the Let's Red Big Three.

-Gear: Ultimate Power & Crit.
-Damage OR Crit.
-Chance
+Gear: Attack Power OR Leech & Crit.
+Damage

 Hopefully this has helped give you a solid starting point for your journey through Figure Fantasy.
-Feel free to comment below if I have missed something, or if you have found a different Tenma strategy that's been working for you!
+Feel free to comment below if I have missed something, or if you have found a different Let's Red strategy that's been working for you!